MYOCARDIUM AND CONDUCTING SYSTEM

 • Specialised cluster of cells

-• Functions as critical gateway
+• Functions as a critical gateway

 • Briefly delays impulse transmission

-• Delay allows atria to fully contract
+• Delay allows your atria to fully contract

 Location